← All posts

 The issue

 Most automated build processes use docker to provide variety of tools and services for validation and testing.
-Lack of a reliable, up-to-date docker image for cfn-lint definitely inhibits weider adoption of the tool.
+Lack of a reliable, up-to-date docker image for cfn-lint definitely inhibits wider adoption of the tool.
 This specific issue has been open on GitHub since 2019, and unfortunately there has been no indication from the CloudFormation team that there is a will to resolve it.
 While cfn-lint repository does contain a Dockerfile - you’d need to maintain your own copy of the image and update it regularly when the releases become available.
 That’s obviously going to be too much of a hassle for most companies just for a simple linting tool.
-You can find a number of images on Docker Hub that claim to provide this software, but vast majority seems to have been abandoned (published once by an eager person who stumbled upon this exact issue) or contain very little information about usage or transparency (and so, it’s safety).
+You can find a number of images on Docker Hub that claim to provide this software, but vast majority seems to have been abandoned (published once by an eager person who stumbled upon this exact issue) or contain very little information about usage or transparency (and so, its safety).

 The solution